Quetzalcoatlus: Launching

-Skeletal reconstructions of three azhdarchids launching quadrupedally: 'Q'. lawsoni on the left, Hatzegopteryx thambema in the middle, and Arambourgiania philadelphiae on the right.
+Skeletal reconstructions of three azhdarchids launching quadrupedally: Q. lawsoni on the left, Hatzegopteryx thambema in the middle, and Arambourgiania philadelphiae on the right.

 Early interpretations of Quetzalcoatlus launching relied on bipedal models.
 In 2004, Sankar Chatterjee and R.J.
 Templin used a 70 kg model and utilized a running launch cycle powered by the hind limbs, in which Q. northropi was only barely able to take off.
 In 2008, Michael Habib suggested that the only feasible takeoff method for a 200–250 kg Quetzalcoatlus was one that was mainly powered by the forelimbs.
 In 2010, Mark Witton and Habib noted that the femur of Quetzalcoatlus was only a third as strong as what would be expected from a bird of equal size, whereas the humerus is considerably stronger, and affirmed that an azhdarchid the size of Quetzalcoatlus would have great difficulty taking off bipedally.
 Thus, they considered a quadrupedal launching method, with the forelimbs applying most of the necessary force, a likelier method of takeoff.
 However, in 2021, Kevin Padian and colleagues attempted to resurrect the bipedal launch model, using a comparatively lightweight estimate of 150 kg.
 They suggested that Quetzalcoatlus hind limbs were more powerful than previously suggested, and that they were strong enough to launch its body as high as 8 ft off the ground without the aid of the forelimbs.
 A large breastbone would support the necessary muscles to create a flight stroke, allowing Quetzalcoatlus to gain enough clearance to begin the downstrokes needed for takeoff.
-In an blog post written in response to the Padian and colleagues study, Mark Witton wrote that little of Quetzalcoatlus' morphology indicated that a bipedal launch mechanism was employed, and that quadrupedal launching, even in the smaller 'Q'. lawsoni, remained the likeliest model.
+In a blog post written in response to the Padian and colleagues study, Mark Witton wrote that little of Quetzalcoatlus morphology indicated that a bipedal launch mechanism was employed, and that quadrupedal launching, even in the smaller Q. lawsoni, remained the likeliest model.